telerik/kendo-ui-core/docs/controls/editors/upload/modes.md

 # Modes of Operation

-The Kendo UI Upload widget supports two modes of operation:
+The Kendo UI Upload supports two modes of operation.

+The available modes are:
 * [Synchronous](#synchronous-mode)
 * [Asynchronous](#asynchronous-mode)

 ## Synchronous Mode

-A Kendo UI Upload in a synchronous mode behaves much like a regular file input.
+A Kendo UI Upload in a synchronous mode behaves like a regular file input.
 The selected files are uploaded upon form submission.
 Users benefit from the opportunity to select a variable number of files.
 This feature does not require that the browser supports a multiple file selection.

+**Figure 1: An Upload in the synchronous mode**

 ![](/controls/editors/upload/upload-sync.png)

-The Upload is initialized from an existing file input placed in a form.
+The Upload initializes from an existing file input that is placed in a form.
 The array syntax in the input name is used to hint the Upload handler to treat the photos as an array.

 ###### Example